schatzcenter/CBREC/CBREC-Fire/README.md

 ## File Structure

-The file structure is shown in the following tree.
+The file structure for the Wildfire and RX burn Emissions Module is shown in the following tree.

 ```
 CBIP                              # main project directory